Who Pays For The Vaccines? How Are They Donated?

 Who pays for the vaccines?

-Currently, the cost of vaccines are being seed funded through the Public Health Association of British Columbia.
-Limited support is also provided through our sponsors London Drugs.
+Currently, the cost of vaccines are being funded through the Public Health Association of British Columbia.
+Limited support is also provided through our sponsors that include London Drugs, AntibioticsWise and Sanofi Pasteur.
 I Boost Immunity is seeking government, foundation and corporate partners and sponsors with an interest in global health, vaccination, science and humanitarian education for children or innovative uses of gamification for social change.
 If you are an organization with an interest in any of these areas, please contact us!

 Why do I have to do a quiz to earn vaccines?
 Shouldn't you just give them away anyway?

 Great question!
 I Boost Immunity is a government funded public health initiative, and our mandate is not tied to UNICEF.
 Our mandate is to educate and inform the public about the benefits of vaccines.